gicodes/afro-fashion/README.md

       </React.StrictMode>
     );*

-- However, App.js renders the application components dynamically with material's MediaQuery.
+- However, App.js renders the application component dynamically with material's MediaQuery.
 - The viewports are defined by two major material breakpoints;
 - i. *MobileApp* | mobile and ii. *DesktApp* | larger viewports.